 Welcome to my personal website.

-I am Chunjie Wang, a PhD student with the finance department of Stockholm School of Economics.
-My research interest lies in empirical and theoretical asset pricing.
+I am Chunjie Wang.
+I am an assistant professor in finance at KU Leuven.
+I obtained PhD in finance at Stockholm School of Economics.
+My research interest lies in empirical asset pricing, and machine learning applications.

 Working Paper